synedra/katacoda-scenarios/tiktok/step2.md

 ---

-# 1. Get API and DB tokens
+# 1. Prepare the environment
+First, change into the TikTok directory
+`cd tik-tok`{{execute}}

+Next, install all the node modules you need
+`npm install`{{execute}}

-Follow the prompts in the console to set up your admin and db tokens set up.## 3.
-Verify Credentials
+Follow the prompts in the console to set up your admin and db tokens.

+# 2. Verify Credentials

 First, install a tool to work with the API endpoints: